Leslie Everitt, Media Specialist

 This is the type of catalog that students have used in elementary school.
 Check out the various icon links.
 Most search results will also include set of related web links.
 Very handy - search for books and web sites at the same time!

 Note: all items borrowed from BPMS Media Center must be checked out!

 Access All students have access to the Media Center via teacher scheduled class time for research and/or book exchange; independent visits upon entering, leaving school; passes from the cafeteria; and individual or small group passes from a classroom.

 Students use the MC for guided or independent research, personal or class assigned book borrowing, reading in the lounge area, and assignment work on the computers or at the tables.
 Students should always have a predetermined purpose when visiting the media center.

 Students may borrow up to 3 books for 3 weeks and one magazine for two school days.
 Some Reference books can be borrowed for one day.
 Students may not borrow anything if they have an overdue item.

 The circulation system routes overdue slips to students via their Language Arts teachers.
-The notices are printed about every two weeks and placed in the LA teachers' mailboxes.
+The notices are printed at the end of each marking period and placed in the LA teachers' mailboxes.
 Teachers should distribute them ASAP after they are received.
 ANY student questions or concerns should be promptly directed to the Media Specialist.

 Fines are not levied for overdue books but payment for lost and damaged books is expected.
 Bills for lost items are first given directly to the student and then mailed home if not resolved.